adriTorres/NewsApp/README.md

 # News App
-6th Project from Udacity Android Basics by Google
+6th and 7th Project from Udacity Android Basics by Google

 Api used: https://open-platform.theguardian.com/documentation/